PyLink/PyLink/docs/technical/README.md

 # PyLink Developer Documentation

-Please note that as PyLink is still in its development phase, its APIs are subject to change.
+This documentation is provided for reference only, and may not always be up to date as APIs change.
-Any documentation here is provided for reference only.
+Patches are welcome if something looks wrong or *is* wrong.
+In such cases, consulting the source code is probably your best bet.

-The docs are also really incomplete (contributors welcome!)
+The docs are also really incomplete (contributions are appreciated!)

 ## Introduction